ramigs/nuxt-fauna-article/nuxt-fauna.md

 ```

 As you may know, GraphQL uses a typed schema to specify entities and their
 fields.
-We've declared the entity `Repo` to represent an individual repository
+We've declared the object type `Repo` to represent an individual
-in the collection.
+repository in the collection.

-A repo has a project name, a repository URL, a SVG logo, and a color. `!` if the
+A repo has a project name, a repository URL, a SVG logo, and a color.
+The first
-field is not-nullable and `@unique` if value of the field must be unique.
-that?attributes? doesn't allow to store repos with the same same or the same
-repo url

-The schema also defines the query that we want to make available for clients to
+two fields are declared as non-nullable `!` and unique `@unique`.
+This
+guarantees that a repo always has values for these required fields, and that
+there are no repeated repos in the collection.

-run.
-In this case, We've also declared a query `allRepos`, to list all the repos
-that are stored in the database.
+We've also declared a query `allRepos`, to list all the repos that are stored in
+the collection.

 ## Creating a Fauna database

 Log in to your Fauna account.

 Visit the [dashboard](https://dashboard.fauna.com/) and create a new database,
-naming it `repos`:
+named `repos`:

 **PRINTSCREEN**